foursquare/rogue/README.md

 ## Releases

-The latest release is 1.0.9.
+The latest release is 1.0.10.
 See the [changelog](https://github.com/foursquare/rogue/blob/master/CHANGELOG.md) for more details.

+New in 1.0.10:

+- regression fix for 1.0.9

 New in 1.0.9: